jonathanordonez/proctorx/README.txt

-This is my first JS project.
-The site mimics the functionality from ProctorU.com, a site for scheduling online exams with proctors.
+This project mimics the functionality from ProctorU.com, a site for scheduling online exams with proctors.

 The webiste uses "Vanilla" JS and Django:
 > See proctorx/static/js/script.js for all JS code